samueltobler/behavdata/README.md

 To cite the repository **`behavdata`** in publications, please use:

-Tobler, S. (2022). behavdata: R Package for Behavioral Data Preprocessing (Version 0.1.0) [Computer software]. https://github.com/samueltobler/behavdata
+Tobler, S. (2022). behavdata: R Package for Behavioral Data Preprocessing and Analysis (Version 0.1.0) [Computer software]. https://github.com/samueltobler/behavdata